Komodo794/WWLua/README.md

 - Lua 5.4
 - Windows 8.1 or higher

+## Features
+- Runs completely on Lua
+- Simple syntax to get used to

 ## Getting Started
 To build a project, use any Lua interceptor of your choice, and make a new script.
 You will need to require the ```builder.lua``` module in this project.
 Below is an example of how it is setup
 ```lua